 ‘Death.
 Resurrection.
 Destruction.
 The ultimate comeback.’

-Trick or Treat is a 1986 American supernatural horror feature film directed by Charles Martin Smith (The Beast, 1996) from a screenplay by Michael S. Murphey, Joel Soisson and Rhet Topham, based on the latter’s storyline.
+Trick or Treat is a 1986 American supernatural horror film directed by Charles Martin Smith (The Beast, 1996) from a screenplay co-written by Michael S. Murphey, Joel Soisson and Rhet Topham, based on the latter’s storyline.
 James Wong (Final Destination films) and Glen Morgan made uncredited writing contributions.